Kiana-Jafari/Traffic-Sign-Classifier-Application/README.md

 Further improvements:
 - Add more `Dropout` layers
+- Utilize 3x3 filters to generalize better
-- Generate more samples for classes with low accuracy (such as "Pedestrian")
+- Generate more samples for classes with low accuracy (such as the "Pedestrian" class)
-- Try to train the model on the traditional machine learning algorithms
+- Try to train the model on the traditional machine learning algorithms (such as SVM)

 **9. Run the model on Streamlit (Application)**

-The model was tested on Streamlit.
-You can experiment with images from the <a href='https://github.com/Kiana-Jafari/Traffic-Sign-Classifier-Application/tree/main/Test%20Images'>Test Images</a> folder.
+The model was tested on the Streamlit application.
+You can either use the model saved in `train.py`, or the `.ipynb` notebook and experiment its performance with images from the <a href='https://github.com/Kiana-Jafari/Traffic-Sign-Classifier-Application/tree/main/Test%20Images'>Test Images</a> folder.
 Please note that some images were downloaded from the internet to further test the model's capabilities, and are not representative of the original test data.
 Therefore, they can't be used for data-driven decision-making.

 To test the application on your local, run the following commands on your Terminal.
-Please note that you need to install Python dependencies, which can be found in <a href='https://github.com/Kiana-Jafari/Traffic-Sign-Classifier-Application/blob/main/requirements.txt'>this text</a> file.
+Please note that you need to first install Python dependencies, which can be found in <a href='https://github.com/Kiana-Jafari/Traffic-Sign-Classifier-Application/blob/main/requirements.txt'>this text</a> file.

-<pre>pip install streamlit</pre>
+<pre>pip install streamlit & other dependencies</pre>
 <pre>streamlit run app.py</pre>

 <img src='https://github.com/Kiana-Jafari/Traffic-Sign-Classifier-Application/blob/main/Analysis/test.png' width='800' height='350'></img>